-Before you start pouring resources, you need to know precisely what resources you need.
-Research your industry to know how you will be positioning your campaign.
-You need a firm market overview; news, events, trends etc. Media outlets' research is necessary to filter out the ones that don't qualify and only keep the ones worth spending time and resources on pitching for.
+Before pouring resources, you need to know what resources you need.
+Research your industry to understand how you will be positioning your campaign.
+It would help if you had a firm market overview, news, events, trends etc. Media outlets' research is necessary to filter out the ones that don't qualify and only keep the ones worth spending time and resources on pitching for.

 Research your competitors.
 This helps with positioning and can help you understand the gaps and the areas you can discuss.

 Goals and objectives can vary depending on the focus of your campaign.
-Whether it is to spread awareness, send a message, promote a new product or service or make an announcement.
-Make sure you create objectives by leaning on the concept of SMART because these goals will be connected to your measurement of success.
-It is advisable to create more specific subgoals.
-Smaller objectives put the micromanagement of your campaign into perspective.
-You can keep track of these during your campaign.
+Whether it is to spread awareness, send a message, promote a new product or make an announcement.
+Make sure you create specific measurable, achievable, realistic, and time-based objectives.
+It is advisable to create more particular subgoals.
+You can keep track of these during your drive.
+Smaller goals put the micromanagement of your campaign into perspective.

-Objectives need to be clear and concise, and appropriate to your current campaign.
+Objectives must be clear, concise, and appropriate to your current campaign.
 Everyone involved needs to know and be clear on the aim and how to achieve this.
 What will be the key messages you want to communicate?

 The good thing about milestones is that they are visual, so they can be articulated easily in a slide.
-If you were to remove the individual tasks from your planning document, the milestones would be able to give you a high-level view of critical elements.
+If you removed the individual tasks from your planning document, the milestones would give you a high-level view of critical elements.
 This is useful for the PR agency and the client to understand the campaign workflow.
 Example milestones may include new content creation, planned company announcements, and publication of a white paper.

-It's essential to know what the KPIs look like and how to monitor success, and the tools needed to do so must be identified in your strategy.
+It's essential to know what the KPIs look like and how to monitor success, and the tools needed must be identified in your strategy.
 When the campaign is rolling, you need to know how it's performing.

 Media outreach is one PR tactic that involves you reaching out to different media outlets and journalists to spread your business's key message and what your target audience can expect.
 This tactic is essential because it saves you time and resources in the future when you have to pitch your ideas and stories to journalists for them to publish you.